 No other city in Center of Portugal region is so deeply charged with fascinating symbols as Tomar.
 There are multiple overlapping layers of History, hidden passages, ancient rites and a very thin line between the sacred and the pagan.
-This tour leads you to a magical Tomar, as you have never seen it before.
+This tour, created by prestigious Professor Carlos Trincão, leads you to a magical Tomar, as you have never seen it before.

 Church of Santa Maria do Olival

 Located in the former square of the 5 churches, the Church of Santa Maria do Olival is the only remaining church as well as the most ancient church in Tomar.
 This square was erected upon the sellum, the Roman forum.

 This church built upon an ancient Visigoth temple was rebuilt in the 13th century.
 Recent excavations have brought to life a tunnel that, according to popular belief, was the secret tunnel that connected the Templar castle to the church.